Boston Tea Party (concert venue): History

 The Boston Tea Party's first home, on Berkeley Street, was constructed in 1872.
 The large stained-glass Star of David on the front of the building indicates it was built as a synagogue.
 It is thought it later became a Unitarian meeting house and street mission.
 Years later it was converted into a venue that showed underground films, before being bought by Ray Riepen and David Hahn and converted again into a concert venue.
 It opened as a rock music hall on January 20, 1967.

 Originally playing host exclusively to local acts, the venue quickly began to attract famous artists, including the Grateful Dead, Chicago, Neil Young, The J. Geils Band, Frank Zappa, Pink Floyd, Cream, Fleetwood Mac, The Allman Brothers Band, Joe Cocker & the Grease Band, Led Zeppelin, The Stooges, Dr. John, Free, The Buddy Miles Express, Charlie Musselwhite, Jeff Beck, The Who, The Byrds, Santana, Taj Mahal, Ten Years After and Sly and the Family Stone.
 In 1968 the first album rock FM station in Boston, WBCN, began broadcasting out of the back room of the Tea Party and went on to be the highest rated rock station in the market.
 WBCN was owned by the same owners as the Tea Party.
 In 1968 Don Law assumed the management of the Tea Party and Law began bringing it major acts from England.
 The cost of admission at the time ranged between $3.00 and $3.50 per show, although The Who exacted a premium for their performance of Tommy, charging $4.50.
-Light shows designed by Roger Thomas, John Boyd, Deb Colburn, and Ken Brown and performed by Lights By The Road provided the lighting and other effects for many of the performances.
-Above the stage, a distinctive arched inscription reading "PRAISE YE THE LORD", remaining from the hall's original use, provided a backdrop.
+For many performances, light shows were designed by Roger Thomas, John Boyd, Deb Colburn, and Ken Brown and run by Lights By The Road.
+Above the stage, a distinctive arched inscription reading in capital letters "Praise Ye the Lord", remaining from the hall's original use, provided a backdrop.

 On New Year's Day 1969, a competing venue called The Ark opened on Lansdowne Street.
-The Ark's focus was on psychedelic acts; it hosted a famous series of shows by the Grateful Dead on April 21, 22, and 23 of that year.
+The Ark's focus was on psychedelic acts; it hosted a famous series of shows by the Grateful Dead on April 21, 22, and 23 of 1969.
 By the summer, The Ark had closed due to poor management and the Boston Tea Party, which had been looking for a larger venue, took over the space.